Writing at Kensington

 GPS is assessed using Rising Starts GAPS tests (termly for year 2-6, in the summer term only for year 1).
 Data analysis highlights gaps and teachers plan to address these during their next English units.

-Penpals for Handwriting enables us to teach and secure the development of handwriting throughout the school, to ensure that children to leave in Year 6 with the ability to write using their own style of fast, fluent, legible and sustainable handwriting, as well as other styles of writing for specific purposes.
-In addition to teaching handwriting during weekly handwriting lessons, we have high expectations that what is taught and practiced in handwriting lessons will be used in all writing activities.
+Penpals for Handwriting enables us to teach and secure the development of handwriting throughout school, to ensure that children leave Year 6 with the ability to write using their own style of fast, fluent, legible and sustainable handwriting, as well as other styles of writing for specific purposes.
+In addition to teaching handwriting during weekly handwriting lessons, we have high expectations that what is taught and practised in handwriting lessons will be used in all writing activities.
 We believe that handwriting is integral to a child’s personal development and know that children’s engagement and self-esteem can be improved by their satisfaction and pride in good quality presentation.

 Children at Kensington Primary school will make good progress in writing from their own personal starting points.
 They will be children who feel inspired to write creatively with confidence and children who take pride and value their writing.
 Our children will be able to write clearly, using an increased understanding of effective vocabulary and punctuation, as well as being able to adapt their language and style for a range of contexts, purposes and audiences.
 They will have the ability to write with stamina for increased periods of time and the ability to transfer their writing skills across the curriculum.
 Most importantly, they will develop a love of writing and be well equipped with the necessary writing skills for the remainder of their education and for life beyond school.